dan-t/vim-hsimport/README.md

 You have to call `cabal install` at least once to fill the package database of your `cabal sandbox`, because that's the information which is used for finding modules.

-If you have added another library as dependency to your project, than you have again to call `cabal install` to update the package database accordingly.
+If you have added another library as dependency to your project, then you have again to call `cabal install` to update the package database accordingly.

-Currently the modules for your own project are only considered if they're listed under `exposed-modules` in the `library` section of the `cabal` file of your project.
+Currently the modules for your own project are considered by a quite simple heuristic.
+A project might have a lot of files, so `hdevtools` just can't be called with every source file of your project, because loading each file with GHC might take some time.

+So currently the source tree starting at `g:hdevtools_src_dir` is searched by `grep` with a regex that should "mostly" match the export list of the source files.

+So only source files which explicitly export the symbol are considered for further inspection and the export list has mostly to look like:

+    module Blub
+       ( symbol1
+       , symbol2
+       ) where

+I'm very open for changing this to something more robust.
+The solution can return false positives, because the real inspection is done by `hdevtools`, it's just about to reduce the number of source files given to `hdevtools` and that it's still interactive usable.

 Credits
 -------